One of the states in the US having a lot of non-venomous snakes is Maryland.

 These little types of snakes in Maryland prefer to hide in the undergrowth when they see people because they cannot bite.

-Although The Rough Green Snake’s smaller size presents a vulnerability to predators, it doesn’t stop it from figuring out the best defense strategies.
+Although The Rough Green Snake’s smaller size makes it vulnerable to predators, this doesn’t stop it from devising the best defense strategies.

 Animals can reduce their chances of predation by congregating in large groups.
 Hardly any female Rough Greensnakes lay their eggs in group nests.